qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

     console.log("it works");
   </script>

 The ``console.log`` statement in the script will show us if it works.
 Reloading the page should bring up the log message in the browser's console.
 Now it's time to formulate a simple plan covering the next steps.
 We should first create the popup we want to show, then we can implement the notify method and finally, we can add some demo code to showcase our work.
-The following code should be placed in the script tag and can replace the previous content.
+The following code should be placed in the script tag to replace the previous content.

 ::